Aaron-Bopp/TIM/00_Meta/Primary Sources/Classes/History/Government Exam #2 Study Guide.md

 4. TITLE IX DISCUSSION

     a.
-As discussed in class, which federal [[civil rights]] law is Title IX associated with?
+As discussed in class, which federal [[Civil Rights]] law is Title IX associated with?

     b.
 What "due process" did the [[Obama]] administration favor for universities to use when investigating sexual assault claims?
 Who is given the most benefit of the doubt: the accuser or the accused?